-Submitted with this DRAFT Budget is a list of Citywide Discussion Items.
-The items on this list are not included in the DRAFT Budget.
-Instead, for a variety of reasons, the Budget Committee brings them before the City Council for discussion and direction.
+Originally submitted with the draft budget was the list of Citywide Discussion Items.
+For a variety of reasons, the Budget Committee brings them before the City Council for discussion and direction.
 In some instances, the Budget Committee has agreement on recommended amounts for these items.
 In others, no consensus was reached by the Budget Committee.
-The Budget Committee's position, as well as any resulting dollar amounts, are indicated in the Citywide Discussion Item list.
-The DRAFT budget does not include the financial impact of any of the Citywide Discussion Items.
-Any expenses on the Citywide Discussion Item list that are approved by the City Council will be additions to the FY 2022-23 budget.
+The Budget Committee's position, as well as any resulting dollar amounts, are indicated in the Citytwide Discussion Item list.
+At the conclusion of these dicussion, the adopted budget included expenses on the Citywide Discussion Item list that are approved by the City Council and added to the FY 2022-23 budget.